karolk/picbookjs/README.md

 picbookjs
 =========

-A simple Javascript library to display album photos from a Facebook page.
+A simple Javascript library to display album photos from a Facebook Page.

 ## Instructions